68th Street–Hunter College station: Station renovations

 The city government took over the IRT's operations on June 12, 1940.

 In 1981, the Metropolitan Transportation Authority (MTA) listed the station among the 69 most deteriorated stations in the subway system.
 This station was renovated in September 1984 as part of the MTA's Adopt-A-Station Program in conjunction with a renovation of Hunter College.

+Elevator installation

+As early as 2008, the MTA had wanted to install elevators at the 68th Street station.
 The MTA proposed to build elevators here under the 2010–2014 MTA Capital Program, as part of the MTA's 100 Key ADA-accessible stations program.
 The project scope included include building elevators at 68th Street and new street stair entrances at 69th Street and Lexington Avenue.
 In late 2011 and early 2012, the project faced local opposition; opponents claimed the new staircases would ruin the character of 69th Street.
 The MTA insisted the new entrances were necessary to reduce congestion at the station's current entrances.
 The 69th Street Tenants Corporation suggested building new entrances at 67th Street or 70th Street instead, although the station does not reach under either of those streets.
-These proposals would have required construction of new passageways connecting the platforms to 67th Street to 70th Street, which would be more expensive and take longer to construct.
+These proposals would have required construction of new passageways connecting the platforms to 67th Street and 70th Street, which would be more expensive and take longer to construct.